dotnet/runtime/docs/design/datacontracts/ExecutionManager.md

 That is, level 2 in the map has 256 entries pointing to level 1 maps (or null if there's nothing allocated), each level 1 map has 256 entries pointing covering a 64 KiB chunk and pointing to a linked list of range section fragments that fall within that 64 KiB chunk.

-On 64-bit targets, we take advantage of the fact that the most architectures don't support a full 64-bit addressable space: arm64 supports 52 bits of addressable memoryy and x86-64 supports 57 bits.
+On 64-bit targets, we take advantage of the fact that the most architectures don't support a full 64-bit addressable space: arm64 supports 52 bits of addressable memory and x86-64 supports 57 bits.
 The runtime ignores the top bits 63-57 and uses 5 levels of mapping

 | 63-57 | 56-49 | 48-41 | 40-33 | 32-25 | 24-17 | 16-0 |
 |:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:----:|